ssli23/3D-MedicalDet-Mamba/README.md

 ## 3D MedicalDet-Mamba: A hybrid Mamba-CNN Network for Medical Object Detection and Localization.
-More code details will be released later or an issue will be raised.
+More details will be released later or an issue will be raised.